rdkcentral/Lightning-ui/docs/ColorShift.md

 Sets new options for the correction tag to use.
 Expected input is an `array` of options, each `option` requires a `label` and a `type`.

 ### settings
-Sets new settings for the Color Shift component to change to.
+Sets new settings for the ColorShift component to change to.
 Expected input is an `object`.

 ### autoColorShift
 Sets if the component automatically tries to shift colors via the Lightning SDK colorshifter.
 Expected input is a `boolean`.

-### rangeInputComponent
+### stepperComponent
-Sets a new component for the Color Shift component to use globally.
-Expected input is a `Component`, or `RangeInput` type component.
+Sets a new component for the ColorShift component to use globally.
+Expected input is a `Component`, or `Stepper` type component.

 ### correctionComponent
-Sets a new component for the Color Shift component to use for the correction tag.
-Expected input is a `Component`, or `RangeInput` type component.
+Sets a new component for the ColorShift component to use for the correction tag.
+Expected input is a `Component`, or `Stepper` type component.

 ### brightnessComponent
-Sets a new component for the Color Shift component to use for the brightness tag.
-Expected input is a `Component`, or `RangeInput` type component.
+Sets a new component for the ColorShift component to use for the brightness tag.
+Expected input is a `Component`, or `Stepper` type component.

 ### contrastComponent
-Sets a new component for the Color Shift component to use for the contrast tag.
-Expected input is a `Component`, or `RangeInput` type component.
+Sets a new component for the ColorShift component to use for the contrast tag.
+Expected input is a `Component`, or `Stepper` type component.

 ### gammaComponent
-Sets a new component for the Color Shift component to use for the gamma tag.
-Expected input is a `Component`, or `RangeInput` type component.
+Sets a new component for the ColorShift component to use for the gamma tag.
+Expected input is a `Component`, or `Stepper` type component.

 ## Getters